 “Having the ability to remain in community for medical care is important for Indigenous Australians and that’s what we’ve shown POCT is allowing us to do, which is quite significant as a culturally appropriate outcome,” he said.

-“As doctor working in remote communities, I value POCT because it gives me vital information for making timely decisions about patient care.
+“As a doctor working in remote communities, I value POCT because it gives me vital information for making timely decisions about patient care.

 “POCT means we can now investigate, diagnose, stabilise and monitor often very sick patients in a medical emergency, and as we showed in this study, provide early treatment for critically ill patients who require evacuation.”